March 10, 2025"> October 1, 2025">

 This will install GPTChangelog and all its dependencies.

-If you prefer to install from source, you can clone the repository and install it:
+If you prefer to work from source, clone the repository and use uv to manage the environment:

 cd gptchangelog